SOCCER BREATHWORK PROGRAM

 THE FULL PROGRAM OVERVIEW

-Week 1 - Biomechanics
+Week 1 - Bio Mechanics & Breath Control

-Week 2 - Biochemistry & Mental Toughness
+Week 2 - Stress Control & Mental Toughness

-Week 3 - Emotional Regulation
+Week 3 - Emotional Regulation & Mindfulness

 UNDERPERFORMANCE IS 90 % MINDSET AND ONLY 10% PHYSICAL

+Mental strength and calm under pressure drives at least 50 % of elite performance, yet most players spend 0 % of training time on it.
 Then they wonder why they panic under pressure, lose focus after a mistake, or need five minutes just to settle into a match.
-Breathwork is the perfect start.
+Breathwork is the perfect start to improve your game inside out.

 WHY SOCCER BREATHWORK WORKS?